 On arrival in Launceston, the girls met for a coffee with Emma from LGH medical administration team.
 She recommended we go to Cafe Mondello.
 It is a short walk from the hospital and even has some accommodation in the back they offer to locum doctors (with free breakfast).
 The coffee was delicious and we even saw one of our current Blugibbon locums grabbing one on his break.

-Next on the agenda was lunch with another one of our locum doctors.
+Next on the agenda was lunch with another one of our locum doctor in Tasmania.
 Shannon and Anna walked a whole five metres down the road to Cafe Elaia, what a place!

 They could tell a gibbon a mile off and recommended the Barringwood Pinot Gris to accompany anything on the menu.
 It is a must that you say hi to the waitress Anne if you ever make it there.

-A quick walk down through the harbour lead our gibbons to Frank, the restaurant, where they met a few of our doctors and Simone, who looks after all things locums at Hobart Private Hospital.
+A quick walk down through the harbour leads our gibbons to Frank, the restaurant.
+Where they met a few of our locum doctors in Tasmania.
+And Simone, who looks after all things locums at Hobart Private Hospital.
 The food was delicious and the company was even better.
-It was a great opportunity for the doctors to discuss the ins and outs of Hobart life, hospital operations and just have a good laugh.
+It was a great opportunity for the locum doctors to discuss the ins and outs of Hobart life, hospital operations and just have a good laugh.

 Another must in Hobart is driving up to Mount Wellington.
 Shannon and Anna made their way up (very high) and had the most amazing view of Hobart and the surrounding landscape.
 Anna gave you the weekly Blugibbon update video from the top of the mountain which was pretty special – if you have not seen it yet, check it out on our Instagram!

-It was a whirlwind of a trip but having the opportunity to see the wonderful people we work with everyday in person is what makes it all worth it.
+It was a whirlwind of a trip but having the opportunity to see the wonderful locum doctor in Tasmania we work with everyday in person is what makes it all worth it.
 Every single person the girls interacted with in Tasmania, from the hire car assistant to the waitstaff, were incredibly hospitable and kind.
 Launceston and Hobart are both beautiful places to explore and work!